Fake Looking Teeth After Dental Work: Natural Smile Restoration

 How does Dr. Marlin's in-house laboratory create more natural-looking restorations?

 Our in-house laboratory fabricates restorations with multiple layers of different shades and opacities that mimic natural tooth anatomy.
 Cervical layers are more opaque and yellow like natural cervical areas.
 Middle layers incorporate the dominant shade with proper translucency.
 Incisal layers are highly translucent with subtle color gradations.
 Internal characterization is incorporated throughout the restoration with marking patterns, halo effects, and color shifts that natural teeth possess.
 Surface texture is varied to prevent the flat, shiny appearance of generic restorations.
 Because Dr. Marlin works directly with our master ceramicist, aesthetic refinement occurs throughout the fabrication process, and Dr. Marlin can request modifications in real time based on how the restoration is developing.
-This level of customization is impossible in a commercial laboratory relationship.
+This level of customization is a key advantage of in-house fabrication.

 What should I expect when replacing fake-looking restorations with natural-appearing ones?